-Most joint accounts come with "rights of survivorship," an arrangement that's called "tenants by the entirety" in some states.
-If one of the account holders dies, the survivor can take over full ownership of the account when the other account holder dies simply by presenting the deceased owner's original death certificate to the financial institution where the account is held.
+Some joint accounts come with "rights of survivorship," an arrangement that's called "tenants by the entirety" in some states when the account is held by spouses.
+The surviving co-owner can take full ownership of the account when the other account holder dies simply by presenting the deceased owner's original death certificate to the financial institution.

-If you're contemplating opening a joint account or if you already have one, check with the financial institution to find out if it carries automatic rights of survivorship.
+Check with your financial institution to find out if your joint account carries automatic rights of survivorship.
 You might have to sign additional documents to indicate that this is what you want.
 The surviving owner would continue to have full access to the money even if the co-owner of the joint checking account dies, as long as the account carries these rights.

 You'll want to consult with the executor of the estate if the decedent left a probate estate.
-But as a practical matter, however, only very large estates worth millions of dollars are subject to estate taxes at the federal level—those worth $11.4 million or more as of 2019, and only the value over this amount is subject to the tax.
+But as a practical matter, only very large estates are subject to estate taxes at the federal level—those worth $11.4 million or more as of 2019, and only the value over this amount is subject to the tax.
 It's unlikely you would have to worry about who pays an estate tax associated with an inherited joint account.

-An estate tax is a percentage payable on the value of the decedent's overall estate, normally payable by the estate.
+An estate tax is a percentage payable on the value of the decedent's overall estate, and it's normally payable by the estate.
 An inheritance tax is levied only against a specific gift or bequest, and it's payable by the person who receives the asset, not the estate.
 Some decedents leave instructions that their estates should pay any inheritance taxes due, however, to take the burden off the beneficiary.

 Do You Have to Pay Any of the Joint Owner's Final Bills?

 The answer to this question is a resounding no. The decedent's probate estate is responsible for paying off his final bills and debts.
 An account with rights of survivorship bypasses the probate estate and moves directly to the surviving account holder, so the money never becomes available to the estate to pay the decedent's final bills and expenses.